cemre/manage-instagram-follow-requests/README.md

 # Manage Instagram Follow Requests

 **Manage Instagram Follow Requests** is a lightweight Chrome extension that helps you organize your Instagram Follow Requests.
-It sorts incoming requests by whether you follow them; then sorts the rest by mutual count (unfortunately it's not reliable when there's < 10 mutuals)
+It shows a banner on profiles that requested to follow you (currently missing from IG web) and auto-navigates you to the next request after you make a decision.

 It's based on the [Manage Instagram Followers](https://github.com/gabireze/manage-instagram-followers/tree/main) extension, that has MIT license.
 Please visit their Github page to view their sponsored ad.
 I've removed functionality they offer (see followers/following, unfollow those who don't follow back) to not compete with that extension.

----

-## Features

-- **Sort** – Requests are sorted by a much more sensible way than how Instagram does it
-- **Follow check** – Requesters you follow are prioritized
-- **Approve / Deny** – Easily approve and deny requests
-- **Search** – Find users by name or username using the search bar
-- **Profile Banner** – Automatically shows a banner on profile pages when there's a pending follow request, allowing you to accept or reject without opening the extension

 ---